LEARN ABOUT YOUR GI BILL BENEFITS.

 Each of these Veterans Affairs (VA) education benefits has its own requirements and application procedures.
 You'll find detailed instructions at each of the links listed above.

-To determine which GI Bill version will offer you the greatest benefits, based on your military experience, use the Benefit Comparison Chart.
-Payment rates for VA educational assistance programs vary, depending on the type of education or training you pursue, as well as your enrollment status.
+To determine which GI Bill version will offer you the greatest benefits based on your military experience, use the Benefit Comparison Tool.
+Payment rates for VA educational assistance programs vary depending on the type of education or training you pursue, as well as your enrollment status.
 You'll find a list of current payment rates at the VA's Rate Tables page.